Blue And Pink Celestial Self Care CTA Instagram Post-1

 A clear message to ensure Legionella control

-As we continue to overcome the effects of the Coronavirus pandemic, the effective work of local authorities in supporting and providing services to their communities, will be more important than ever.
-Legionella risks could certainly increase without continued due care and attention, particularly as we transition to a new normality, including with the re-occupation of properties that may have been mothballed or remain under occupied since March 2020.
+Despite largely overcoming the effects of the Coronavirus pandemic, the effective work of local authorities in supporting and providing services to their communities, remains as important as ever.
+Legionella risks could certainly increase without continued due care and attention, now we have transitioned to a new normality, including the re-occupation of properties that may have been mothballed or still remain under occupied since March 2020.

 Local Authorities & Legionella Risk